Macroeconomic Forecasting with Large Language Models: Econometric Models

 \section{Econometric Models}

-Previous work focusing on macroeconomic forecasting has evidenced that models which perform particularly well are Bayesian VARs (BVAR) and Factor Models.
+Previous work focusing on macroeconomic forecasting has evidenced that models which perform particularly well are Bayesian VARs (BVARs) and Factor Models.
 See e.g. \citet{Stock:Watson:2006}, \citet{Banburaetal2010}, \citet{Carriero:etal:JBES:2016}, \citet{CARRIERO2019JOE}, \citet{KOROBILIS2019241}, \citet{KOOP2019135}, \citet{chan2022asymmetric}.
-We therefore focus on these models, and in this section describe the specific choices we made in terms of their specifications.
-Starting with the BVARs, we consider both the popular natural conjugate Normal-Inverse Wishart prior, and an alternative specification which preserves conjugacy but allows for cross-shrinkage, a feature that has been shown to be particularly helpful in forecasting.
-We provide more details below.
+We therefore start from these models.
+We also include neural networks and regression trees in the comparison, as recent work by \citet{hyndman2018forecasting}, \citet{HUBER202352}, and \citet{Clark_etal_2023} show that in some instances allowing for non-linearities can help improve the accuracy of macroeconomic forecasts.
+Below we describe the specific choices we made in terms of the model specifications.